ScottTodd/scotttodd.github.io/pages/about.md

 Hi!
 I'm Scott!

-I am an undergraduate student entering my senior year at <a href="http://www.rpi.edu/">Rensselaer</a> (RPI), studying <a href="http://www.cs.rpi.edu/">Computer Science</a> and <a href="http://www.hass.rpi.edu/pl/gaming">Games and Simulation Arts & Sciences</a>.
+I am an undergraduate student in my senior year at <a href="http://www.rpi.edu/">Rensselaer</a> (RPI), studying <a href="http://www.cs.rpi.edu/">Computer Science</a> and <a href="http://www.hass.rpi.edu/pl/gaming">Games and Simulation Arts & Sciences</a>.
 I enjoy graphics, gameplay, and data visualization programming.

-For this summer, I am a Software Engineering Intern at Google in Seattle, where I've been helping to add additional WebGL debugging tools to their open source <a href="http://google.github.io/tracing-framework/">Web Tracing Framework</a>.
+I was a Software Engineering Intern at Google in Seattle this summer, where I helped add WebGL performance analysis tools to their open source <a href="http://google.github.io/tracing-framework/">Web Tracing Framework</a>.

 Before working for Google, I spent three summers interning at <a href="http://www.mitre.org/">The MITRE Corporation</a> working on social network analysis, research tools, and other fun projects.
 Take a look at my resume for more details.